 It was our Diamond Anniversary as Canoe Outfitters.
 It is so hard to believe that we have been here for 25 years now.
 The time has gone by so fast.
 Being able to live here and see the seasons come and go has been one of life’s great blessings for us.
 However, that is not the best.
 Wood’s Davis told me this when we bought the business.
 He said, “The really great thing about being here and being in this business is that you get to know so many folks and you get to see families grow and come to enjoy the wilderness.”

-So it is for us, we see that 12 year old boy scout walking down the aisle at a sport show pushing a baby stroller and sporting a beautiful young wife and kid.
+So it is for us, we see that 12-year-old boy scout walking down the aisle at a sports show pushing a baby stroller and sporting a beautiful young wife and kid.
 We see family reunions that reconstruct trips past.
 We see Dad’s turn into Grandpa’s.
 And we see folks that know nothing about the wilderness, camping, fishing, canoeing turn into Boundary Waters aficionados.
-Now how great is that?
+Now, how great is that?
 Most importantly, we have had the opportunity to make friends around the country that we truly look forward to seeing every summer.

 Special Holiday Gift For Our Customers – HO HO HO!